mosi-arch/documents/zk-proof-01.md

+### Zero Knowledge Proof (ZKP)
-Zero Knowledge Proof (ZKP) is an encryption scheme that allows for proving the authenticity of a statement without revealing any additional information beyond what is necessary for the proof.[1]\
+Zero Knowledge Proof (ZKP) is an encryption scheme that allows for proving the authenticity of a statement without revealing any additional information beyond what is necessary for the proof.[ref-1](https://github.com/mosi-arch/documents/edit/main/zk-proof-01.md#references)\
 Here's a simple example of a ZKP algorithm in pseudocode:

 ```js